merielylima/merielylima/README.md

 ### Hi there 👋

-<p> My name is Meriely, I'm from Brazil and currently finishing my graduation in eng. of computing. </p>
+<p> My name is Meriely, I'm Brazilian and I'm finishing my degree in Computer Engineering. </p>
 <p> I'm passionate about creating and helping people.
 I'm currently looking for a job opportunity that will give me that kind of growth, to improve my skills and stimulate my creativity.</p>
 <div align="center">
   <a href="https://github.com/merielylima">